0:00

 1. Number and Location of Wounds

-Ellen had 20 stab wounds, including 10 to the back of her neck and head.
+Ellen Rae had 20 stab wounds, including 10 to the back of her neck and head.
 These are not typical self-inflicted locations.
-Forensic pathologists overwhelmingly agree that suicide by stabbing typically involves one or two wounds to the chest or abdomen — not a dozen scattered across the body.
+Forensic scientists overwhelmingly agree that suicide by stabbing typically involves one or two wounds to the chest or abdomennot a dozen scattered across the body.
+The presence of multiple wounds without clear hesitation wounds challenges the theory of self-inflicted injuries.

 2. Defensive Wounds Ignored